 Did you know that thousands of businesses are started in the United States every year?
-The country reported 5.39 million new business applications in 2021.
+The country reported 20 million new business applications in 2024.

 As an entrepreneur, one of the most important decisions you’ll make during a business startup is choosing your business structure.
 It will impact the management structure, tax implications, and other operational processes of your company.

-Most business owners either choose to run a Sole Proprietorship or a Limited Liability Company (LLC).
+Most business owners either choose to run a sole proprietorship or a Limited Liability Company (LLC).
 However, unless you are a tax expert or a lawyer, the differences between these two business entities can be difficult to understand in practical terms.

 Let’s take a closer look at the differences between sole proprietorship vs. LLC to help you make the best choice for your needs.